Working in Mumbai?

 In an office environment, for example, menial tasks such as moving tables and chairs are rarely done by the regular office staff.
-Indian companies employ “runners” for this kind of work, even if it might not seem like the most efficient way of running an office to some expats.
+Indian companies employ “runners” for this kind of work.

 Expatriates from countries with a very casual workplace culture should note that the correct way of addressing business associates is by their title and surname rather than first name.
-Some Indians from the south of the country may only have one name; in this case it is used together with the correct title.
+Before you begin to use somebody’s first name, always wait for them to offer first.

-It is also of utmost importance to always carry an abundant supply of business cards around.
+You should always carry plenty of business cards with you.
 Failing to hand out your business card at a meeting in Mumbai might be considered impolite.

 Business gifts may be exchanged, but not necessarily at the first meeting.
 They should not be expensive and are rarely unwrapped in the presence of the giver.
 Avoid causing embarrassment by ensuring your gifts don’t contain alcohol, meat, or leather products if you are unsure about your associates’ religious beliefs.
-Establishing good professional and personal relationships with your contacts is essential for successfully working in Mumbai.
+Establishing good professional and personal relationships with your contacts is essential to successfully work in Mumbai.

 Don’t cause affront by being too straightforward.
 The word “no” is rarely used, even in a private context — “I’ll see what I can do” or “I have to double-check this” are often used instead.
 You’ll get the most positive responses by being more friendly than firm.

 Patience and good will are more likely to win you respect in Mumbai than openly confrontational behavior — most importantly, never show anger, even if you feel it.
 Indian businesspeople often don’t commit to anything at the first meeting.
 Bargaining negotiations are acceptable, so expect to meet a few times before any agreement is made.